nlacslab/kaznlp/README.md

 # to obtain document-level predictions we call the predict method
 # the method expects a list of lowercased tokens
-# as tokens do not have to be grouped by sentences, we use a regex tokenizer
+# as tokens do not have to be grouped by s  entences, we use a regex tokenizer
 doclan = landetector.predict(tokrex.tokenize(txt_kaz, lower=True)[0])
 print(f'Document "{txt_kaz}" is written in {doclan}.')
 ```